HashNuke/github-create/README.md

 Options
 --------

-`-c NAME, --create NAME`              specifying the name of the repo to create
+`-c NAME, --create NAME`              specify the name of the repo to create

-`-p, --private`             create private repo
+`-p, --private`             creates private repo when this option is used

 `--clear`                   clear github username, stored in $HOME/.github-create